-The COVID-19 pandemic has resulted in campus closures and forced schools and universities around the world to adopt online teaching and learning.
+The COVID pandemic has again resulted in campus closures and forced schools and universities around the world to adopt online teaching and learning.
 To support teachers facing this sudden shift away from F2F classroom teaching, Technology-Enriched Learning Initiative (TELI) has published a Quick Start Guide for teachers to prepare their e-learning materials with the coming semester in mind.

 HKU e-learning Quick Start Guide

-The guide offers a simple conceptual framework of e-learning with comparison to traditional teaching.
+The guide offers a simple conceptual framework of e-learning in comparison to traditional teaching.
 Services and tools are also suggested at the key stages of the framework.
-The guide also provides tips on e-learning content design and selection of tools and platforms.
+The guide also provides tips on e-learning content design and the selection of tools and platforms.
 The full guide can be viewed at https://hku.to/elearn_quickstart and visit here for more online resources for teachers.

 Centrally Provided Software